YashKaskar/Theme-Changer/Readme.md

 ****Theme Change****

-In this project i made stopwatch which functional and ready to use
+In this project i made theme changer which functional and ready to use

-To make this stopwatch i used ( Html, Css, JavaScript )
+To make this theme changer i used ( Html, Css, JavaScript )

 In Html :